K20shores/kyleshores.com/content/posts/the-impetus.md

 <h1>{props.frontmatter.title}</h1>

-# A New Hope
+# A Bit About Me
 Good morning!
 I realize that it may not be morning when you read this, but morning is my favorite time of day!
 That's when I feel most peaceful and I'm going to pretend that I'm talking to you when I feel most happy.

-I am about to change my life entirely and leave the world of software consulting to become a graduate student in the Atmospheric Science department at Texas A&M to purse a graduate degree.
-I would like to explain why that is, and I would like to detail my experiences as a go through graduate school.
-My thoughts will be laid out for you to examine so that you can see why I made this decision and to detail how I got into graduate school.
+I am about to change my life entirely and leave the world of software consulting to become a graduate student in the Atmospheric Science department at Texas A&M. This post is going to outline my path into graduate school.
+This blog in general wioll detail my experiences as I go through graduate school.

 Leaving the workforce to attend graduate school is not something that anyone should do lightly, and I've certainly place a good deal of thought into it.
 I am going to explain a little about myself, my personality, and my experiences.
 My decision to change the path of my life is calculated.
 It's not something done on a whim.
 I will walk you through my college experience, my (brief) professional&mdash;a word I'm not sure can be applied to me&mdash;career in software development, and how my personal philosophy lead me to ultimately uppend my life and rip stability out from under me.

 # A Bit About Me